ShreekantRaghuwanshi/PowerBI-Business-Insights-360/README.md

 **Insights:**
 - AtliQ's market share has grown significantly, especially in Southeast Asia and India.
 - Forecast accuracy, net sales, and gross margin percentage are improving, but net profit remains negative.
+- AtliQ PC market share surged from 1.2% to a substantial 5.9% in 2022, showing remarkable growth in the market.
+- In 2022, AtliQ soared to 16.4% in Southeast Asia and 13.3% in India.
+- In 2022, LATAM secured a market share of 0.3%, reflecting a lower market presence compared to other regions.

 ---

 This project aims to provide AtliQ Hardware with actionable insights to drive business growth and profitability.